-As discussed above, high pH cleansers are more damaging, so look for cleansers with a low pH (less than 6).
+As discussed above, high pH cleansers are more damaging, so cleansers with a lower pH (less than 6) can be gentler.
 Unfortunately, most cleansers don’t tell you their pH, so you’ll have to do a bit of Googling or buy some pH test strips (universal indicator strips like these are very cheap, multi-square strips like these are a bit more precise though).

-To preserve the pH of your skin, you’ll have to avoid soap.
-Soaps don’t work at pHs lower than about 9.5, which means they’ll never be truly mild, no matter how natural they seem.
+To preserve the pH of your skin, it’s a good idea to avoid traditional “natural” soaps.
+Soap surfactants don’t work at pHs lower than about 9.5, which means they can’t be formulated to be as mild as other surfactant systems, no matter how natural they seem.

 Other tips for gentle cleansing

-Remove surfactant from your skin afterwards: Wipe-off products (e.g. micellar water, cleansing wipes) contain mild surfactants that can be left on the skin, but it’s still better to remove them.
-If you don’t want to do a full rinse, following your cleanser with a damp tissue will reduce irritation.
+- Remove surfactant from your skin afterwards: Wipe-off products (e.g. micellar water, cleansing wipes) usually contain mild surfactants that can be left on the skin, but depending on the product, they can still cause irritation.
+If you don’t want to do a full rinse, wiping with a damp tissue or cotton pad can help.

-Follow up with moisturiser: Add water, emollients and humectants back into your skin with a moisturiser.
+- Follow up with moisturiser: Add water, emollients and humectants back into your skin with a moisturising product.

 My gentle cleansing routine